About

 === WRITING NEW CONTENT ===

-Your content here.
+Your new content here.
+No heredocs, no escaping.

 === SURGICAL EDITS (20k+ only) ===

-=== GIT COMMANDS ===
+=== ITO COMMANDS ===

-=== .context FILE ===
+=== .crumbs FILE ===

 Leave notes to yourself.
-This your memory.
+This is your memory.
 Reflect on what you have learned.
 Every line starts with - .

 Be concise: